OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 1. Open a Git bash window, or Node.JS-enabled system prompt, and navigate to the **Start** folder of the project.

-2. Run the command `npm run build` to transpile your ES6 source code to an earlier version of JavaScript that is supported by Internet Explorer (which is used by some versions of Excel to run Excel add-ins).
+2. Run the command `npm run build` to transpile your ES6 source code to an earlier version of JavaScript that is supported by Internet Explorer (which is used under-the-hood by Excel to run Excel add-ins).

 3. Run the command `npm start` to start a web server running on localhost.